koestler/go-iotdevice/README.md

             DefaultInclude: False                          # optional, default true,  whether to return the registers that do not match any include/skip rule

     HomeassistantDiscovery:
-      Enabled: true                                        # optional, default false, whether to enable sending realtime messages
+      Enabled: true                                        # optional, default false, whether to enable sending homeassistant auto-disovery messages
-      TopicTemplate: 'homeassistant/%Component%/%NodeId%/%ObjectId%/config' # optional, topic to use for homeassistant deisovery messages
+      TopicTemplate: 'homeassistant/%Component%/%NodeId%/%ObjectId%/config' # optional, topic to use for homeassistant discovery messages
       Interval: 0s                                         # optional, default 0, 0 means disabled only send initially, otherwise the disovery messages are repeated after this interval (useful when retain is false)
       Retain: false                                        # optional, default false, the mqtt retain flag for homeassistant disovery messages
       Devices:                                             # optional, default all, a list of devices to match
-        bmv0:                                              # use device identifiers of the VictronDevices, ModbusDevices etc. sections
+        bmv0:                                              # use device identifiers of the VictronDevices, ModbusDevices, etc. sections
-          Filter:                                          # optional, default include all, defines which registers are show in the view,
+          Filter:                                          # optional, default include all, defines which registers are shown in the view,
             # The rules are applied in order beginning with IncludeRegisters (highest priority) and ending with DefaultInclude (lowest priority).
             IncludeRegisters:                              # optional, default empty, if a register is on this list, it is returned
             SkipRegisters:                                 # optional, default empty, if a register is on this list, it is not returned